thruthseeker/LionLock_FDE_OSS/README.md

 python examples/basic_logger.py
 ```
 Expected: prints the log path and writes a JSONL file with fields `ts`, `event`, `payload`, `sha256`.

+Note: prefer an external venv path for this repo (see `VENV_REDIRECT_POLICY.yaml.md`) to avoid workspace bloat.

 Run tests:
 ```bash